-Aviation accidents in Sandy Springs, from small planes to major airliners, are devastating for all involved.
-Flying is safer, but that doesn’t erase the pain, stress, and anguish that aviation accident victims and their families endure when one of these crashes does happen.
-If you or a loved one has been impacted by this type of accident, it’s time to talk to a Sandy Springs aviation accident lawyer.
+Aviation accidents are devastating.
+Flying is relatively safe, but that doesn’t erase the pain, stress, and anguish that result when an aviation crash happens.
+If you or a loved one has been impacted by an aviation accident, talk to an aviation accident lawyer in Sandy Springs.

-Our team of aviation accident lawyers can John Foy & Associates is here to help.
+Our team of aviation accident lawyers at John Foy & Associates is here to help.
 We have been helping accident victims get the financial recovery they need and deserve for over 20 years.
-Our attorneys are well-versed in the intricacies of aviation law, so we can look at your case and determine what is necessary to win.
+Our attorneys are well-versed in the intricacies of aviation law, so we can look at your case and how to win.

 What an Aviation Accident Means in Sandy Springs